tylermeekel/sheer/README.md

 ```

 #### STUN vs TURN
-For *true* Peer-to-Peer connection, include only STUN servers in this config file, as TURN servers act as relay servers for data, and therefore aren't strictly Peer-to-Peer.
-Depending on the network of each peer, STUN may not be possible.
-Sheer will not be able to connect in these instances.
+For *true* Peer-to-Peer connection, include only STUN servers in this config file.
+However, depending on the network of each peer, connection using STUN may not be possible and Sheer will not be able to form a connection without a TURN server.

 For more information regarding STUN, TURN and the ICE framework, click [here](https://developer.liveswitch.io/liveswitch-server/guides/what-are-stun-turn-and-ice.html), or read the [MDN pages](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols) on WebRTC protocols.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>